Howmet Aerospace Inc. (HWM) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Howmet Aerospace Inc. (HWM) by analysts is $47.07, which is $3.93 above the current market price.
-The public float for HWM is 410.92M, and at present, short sellers hold a 1.26% of that float.
-On April 04, 2023, the average trading volume of HWM was 3.03M shares.
+The public float for HWM is 410.92M and currently, short sellers hold a 1.26% ratio of that float.
+The average trading volume of HWM on April 11, 2023 was 3.11M shares.

 HWM’s Market Performance

-HWM’s stock has seen a 5.42% increase for the week, with a -1.78% drop in the past month and a 9.03% gain in the past quarter.
-The volatility ratio for the week is 1.56%, and the volatility levels for the past 30 days are at 2.50% for Howmet Aerospace Inc. The simple moving average for the last 20 days is 4.48% for HWM stock, with a simple moving average of 15.67% for the last 200 days.
+The stock of Howmet Aerospace Inc. (HWM) has seen a -0.59% decrease in the past week, with a 0.14% rise in the past month, and a 4.10% gain in the past quarter.
+The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 2.42% for HWM.
+The simple moving average for the last 20 days is 2.93% for HWM stock, with a simple moving average of 12.74% for the last 200 days.

 Analysts’ Opinion of HWM